mdibaiee/mahdi.blog/_posts/2021-11-06-linux-contribution.md

 Here are some good guidelines on how to prepare and send your patch:
 - [The perfect patch](https://www.ozlabs.org/~akpm/stuff/tpp.txt)
 - [Linux kernel patch submission checklist](https://www.kernel.org/doc/html/v4.10/process/submit-checklist.html)

+There might be a file called `MAINTAINERS` in the root of the repository you cloned, it may include some notes and tips on how to make the life of maintainers easier by following some guidelines, read it!

 # What did I work on?